mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 The solution is to "kick" gpg-agent into checking for a SmartCard by running `gpg --card-status`.

+If you run gpg --card-status with the YubiKey plugged in and GPG does not detect the YubiKey, try the steps below:

+* Specify the smart card reader GPG uses by adding the line `reader-port Yubico Yubi` to the scdaemon.conf file; create the file if it does not exist.
+After making this change, reboot your computer to ensure it takes affect.
+  * On macOS and Linux it is at: ~/.gnupg/scdaemon.conf
+  * On macOS or Linux, you may need to add "reader-port Yubico Yubikey" (with a lowercase K) instead of what is above if you are using a YubiKey 4 Series or NEO

 ### ssh connections hang

 add `disable-ccid` to `~/.gnupg/scdaemon.conf` and use the restart script to restart `gpg-agent` (which manages scdaemon)